 It seems training encompasses teaching; therefore, we, trainers, teach something.
 Does that mean we teachers also train?
 “Sure, sometimes,” we say.
 If we stick to our definition, teachers do not always teach a skill or a job, not specifically.
 So, we hesitate to say plainly, “Yes, we teach and we train.”
 Traditionally, it always seemed to me we trained a skill (specific) and taught an education (general).
 Is reading a skill?
 It’s called a skill.
 Accounting?
 Skill or knowledge?
 You need both.
 Entrepreneurship?
 Leadership?
 I can get really philosophical.

 Do we train what we learned on the job and teach what we learned in school?
-And, the second definition on training, “improving of fitness” makes me think.
+And, the second definition of training, “improving fitness” makes me think.
 Teachers improve the fitness of our minds… Contradictions abound based on perception and experience.

 For more resources about training, see the Training library.

-Training and teaching is who I am, and I hope I’m good at it.
+Training and teaching are who I am, and I hope I’m good at it.
 Whatever we call it, I’d rather do that than anything else–except maybe write.
 My best seller is The Cave Man Guide to Training and Development.
-One of these days, I hope to have a couple companion guides.
-Interested in the way humans behave and create, I publish Shaw’s Reality, where I post various commentaries on teaching, training, writing and publishing, and talk about reality from various points of view.
-Those who follow my blog attempt to read between the lines of film, theatre and novels, or anything that has a reality beneath the surface.
-Here you will also find clips and discussion about my YA science fiction/dystopian novel, In Makr’s Shadow, where I explore human nature, essentially what is beneath the obvious storyline.
+One of these days, I hope to have a couple of companion guides.
+Interested in the way humans behave and create, I publish Shaw’s Reality, where I post various commentaries on teaching, training, writing, and publishing, and talk about reality from various points of view.
+Those who follow my blog attempt to read between the lines of film, theatre, and novels, or anything that has a reality beneath the surface.
+Here you will also find clips and discussions about my YA science fiction/dystopian novel, In Makr’s Shadow, where I explore human nature, essentially what is beneath the obvious storyline.
 By the way, the novel is available from all major booksellers electronically.